besartelezi/challenge-parallax/README.md

 # Pokémon Emerald: The Platform Game
+If you want to play the game I made, [click here and Pokémon away my friend](https://besartelezi.github.io/challenge-parallax/).
+If you'd rather glue your eyes on to my README and inhale all possible information, then please stay on this page and read away my friend!

 ## Creating a ~~Paarthurnax~~ Parallax effect
 **In short**: I will be creating a platform/endless runner game.